Can you really eat all you want and still lose weight?

 your attitude more quickly than that.

 --Don't hold on to grudges.
 It only hurts you.
-The person who
+The

 hurt you in the first place probably doesn't care whether you're